SEND

 Our SEN Policy and SEN Information Report is available on the Statutory Information https://www.hthacademy.org.uk/statutory-information page of our website.

-Our SENDCo is Mrs Helen Burgess, and she may be contacted via the academy telephone number (01482) 326421, or via email SEND@hthacademy.org.uk
+Our SEND Department, are contactable via the academy telephone number (01482) 326421, or via email SEND@hthacademy.org.uk

 To view information on the Local Offer please select your council: